Niddrie

 Niddrie displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-Niddrie's dwelling structure, as per the latest Census, consisted of 65.3% houses and 34.7% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Melbourne metro's 67.9% houses and 32.1% other dwellings.
-Home ownership in Niddrie stood at 38.0%, with mortgaged dwellings at 38.1% and rented dwellings at 24.0%.
-The median monthly mortgage repayment was $2,300, higher than Melbourne metro's average of $2,000.
-Median weekly rent in Niddrie was $432, compared to Melbourne metro's $390.
+Niddrie's dwelling structures, as per the latest Census, consisted of 65.3% houses and 34.7% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Melbourne metro's 67.9% houses and 32.1% other dwellings.
+Home ownership in Niddrie stood at 38.0%, with mortgaged dwellings at 38.1% and rented ones at 24.0%.
+The median monthly mortgage repayment was $2,300, exceeding Melbourne metro's average of $2,000.
+Median weekly rent in Niddrie was $432, higher than Melbourne metro's $390.
 Nationally, Niddrie's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing